 - Seasonal affective disorder (SAD)

 Loneliness and isolation

 Photos & videos

-My standard fee is £40 for a 50-minute session.
+My fee is £40 for a 50-minute session (including the initial consultation).

 Maps & Directions

 Type of session